LucasBehrendt/gamers-ground/README.md

  - Below the order info, a table of the order items can be found.
 Here the customer sees the product info once again so they can be confident that their order is correct.

  - If the customer wishes to do any last-minute changes, they can remove items from the order straight from here.
-By simply clicking the trash can icon, the item is removed and the order info is updated.
+By simply clicking the trash can icon, the item is removed, and the order info is updated.

 <details>